AbirHasanSupta/safefile/README.md

 ## Resilient rollback

-If restoring one file fails during rollback (e.g. a permission error or full disk), safefile continues restoring all remaining files and then raises a single `RuntimeError` summarising every failure.
+If restoring one file fails during rollback (e.g. a permission error or full disk), safefile continues restoring all remaining files and then raises a single `RollbackError` summarising every failure.
 No file is silently skipped.

 ---